-Date of birth: 1942
+Date of birth: November 4, 1942

 Place of birth: Harlem, New York City

-Patricia also became the first female faculty member at the Department of Opthalmology at UCLA's Jules Stein Eye Institute.
+Bath also became the first female faculty member at the Department of Opthalmology at UCLA's Jules Stein Eye Institute.
 She would also establish the American Institute for the Prevention of Blindness in 1976.

-Date of birth: 1918
+Date of birth: September 7, 1918

 Place of birth: Pennsauken, New Jersey

-Date of death (if relevant): 2003
+Date of death: February 26, 2003

-Scientific discipline: Chemist, Physicist and Computer Scientist
+Scientific discipline: Chemist, physicist, and computer scientist

-Date of birth: 1943
+Date of birth: February 8, 1943

 Place of birth: Maryland